She smiled, flashed her big brown eyes open wide in anticipation, before scooting over and asking what I knew she would ask.

 Like a time traveler, I saw it back then dancing with my 14-year-old daughter.
 That dance is but a memory, but I’ll never forget.

 It wasn’t the dance.
 It was the person.
 It wasn’t the then.
-It was everything.
-The past, the moment, the future.
+It was everything past, present and future.

 What has been, was.
 What is, is.
 What will be, shall.